PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 syntax validation.
 The exporter shrank by another 40 lines.
 No model conversion or inference was run.

+Generic shape-alignment and direct-module output expression finalization now live in `pytorch_emitters.py`.
+Exact-shape expressions remain untouched;
+mismatches import the alignment helper, and declared rank-3/4/5 output layout is applied before final alignment.
+Two thousand fixed-seed outcomes match checkpoint `5574362` exactly; two direct emitter contracts and the focused single-owner test pass, together with Ruff and syntax validation.
+The exporter shrank by another 53 lines.
+No model conversion or inference was run.

 Conv2D/depthwise/transpose-Conv2D and Conv3D filter physicalization now lives in the Torch-free layout owner and enumerates only those op families through the normalizer's shared graph index.
 Shared weight buffers retain the one-